BubbaDiego/sonic8/README.md

 Feel free to explore each directory for more details.

+## Frontend UI Guide
+See [docs/berry_react_guide.md](docs/berry_react_guide.md) for details on the React codebase:
+- Overview of the `src/` folder structure.
+- State management with context and Redux.
+- Supported authentication methods (JWT, Firebase, Auth0, AWS Cognito).
+- Routing and theme customization options.

 ## Debugging frontend connectivity

 If the frontend UI does not show data, verify the backend API by running the